Altruism - how to act cooperatively in everyday situations

 Can altruism go too far?

 Those who sacrifice themselves completely to a cause often do not see the danger in it.
-One's own needs are also important.
-Depending on the respective Motives for altruism this can lead to financial or health problems.
+Your own needs are also important.
+Depending on the respective motives for altruism, this can lead to financial or health problems.

 Altruism out of religious conviction is not necessarily a bad thing, but too much compassion and charity upset the healthy balance.
 It is quite possible for altruistic people to become absorbed in their faith.
 In the case of cults, however, this attitude becomes problematic.

-Selflessness in relationships and families can also be a kind of self-realization.
-Then there is a risk that the self-sacrificing people will become bondage.
+Selflessness in relationships and families can also be a kind of Self-realization be.
+Then there is a risk that the self-sacrificing people will become enslaved.

 With a good balance between altruism and detachment, you avoid falling into the helper syndrome.
 Say no once in a while when you can't.
 Don't burden yourself with too much.